Sheshikanthpulle/event-planner/README.md

    - Organizer can reopen the event for the responses whenever he/she want to.
 All the events and responses will be stored in the database.

-*** User flow is explained in the use case diagram shared in this repo with "Usecase_Diagram.JPG"
 -------------------------
 Enhancement Opportunities
 -------------------------